 We are releasing KSQL as a developer preview to start building the community around it and gathering feedback.
 We plan to add several more capabilities as we work with the open source community to turn it into a production-ready system from quality, stability, and operability of KSQL to supporting a richer SQL grammar including further aggregation functions and point-in-time SELECT on continuous tables–i.e., to enable quick lookups against what’s computed so far in addition to the current functionality of continuously computing results off of a stream.

 How Do I Get KSQL?

 You can get your hands dirty by playing with the KSQL quickstart and the aforementioned demo.
 We’d love to hear about anything you think is missing or ways it can be improved: chime in on the #KSQL channel on the Confluent Community Slack with any thoughts or feedback, and file a GitHub issue if you spot a bug; we’d love to work really closely with early adopters kicking the tires so don’t be shy.
 We look forward to collaborating with the rest of the open source community to evolve KSQL into something fantastic.

-Join our online talk on September 21 to learn how to build real-time streaming applications with KSQL.
+Watch the recording of our online talk to learn how to build real-time streaming applications with KSQL.